Cross Connection/Backflow Prevention Control Program

 Questions regarding the Cross Connection/Backflow Prevention Control Program can be answered by the Building Inspections Division at 540-432-7700.

-A plumbing permit for a backflow device is required for any new construction, alterations, additions, and/or other types of plumbing work performed in relation to a backflow device in the City of Harrisonburg.
+A Plumbing permit and a Backflow permit are required for any new construction, alterations, additions, and/or other types of plumbing work performed in relation to a backflow device in the City of Harrisonburg.
+If a backflow device will be installed as part of a Fire Protection permit, a Backflow permit will also be requred.
+There is no additional charge for a Backflow permit associated with a Plumbing or Fire Protection permit.
 A permit is not needed for testing the device.

 In order to obtain a plumbing permit, the following information is required at the time of application: